 Spirulina started out as a food for soldiers at war or scientists in space.
 It has quickly got popular in the mainstream fitness market due to its high protein content.
 It is a spiral-shaped bacterium loaded with health benefits for humans.

 A tablespoon of protein-dense spirulina contains 20 calories.
-It is loaded with proteins, fatty acids, calcium, polysaccharides that stimulate DNA repair, beta-carotene, vitamin E, water-soluble vitamins, iron, magnesium, potassium, and other trace minerals (32).
+It is loaded with proteins, fatty acids, calcium, polysaccharidesi XLarge carbohydrate molecules made of many simple sugars that serve as essential sources of energy and provide high-value nutrition. that stimulate DNA repair, beta-carotene, vitamin E, water-soluble vitamins, iron, magnesium, potassium, and other trace minerals (32).

 Polish scientists found that three months of regular consumption of spirulina helped improve BMI, blood pressure, and endothelial function (33).